JoergM/shiv-uv-example/README.md

 ```

 - the name of this entry-point (shiv-example) also needs to be set in the build.sh
+- !important the module that the main function is in should not be called main.
+This will lead to an error in shiv.

 ### Running in Dev-Mode